 When comparing call or construct signatures, signatures in S correspond to signatures of the same kind in T pairwise in declaration order.
 If S and T have different numbers of a given kind of signature, the excess first signatures in declaration order of the longer list are ignored.

+TODO: Update to reflect improved union and intersection type inference.

 Recursive Types

 Classes and interfaces can reference themselves in their internal structure, in effect creating recursive types with infinite nesting.
 For example, the type